 This course expands knowledge and skills and incorporates previously presented information in the major to prepare the student for transition into practice as a Medical Assistant.
 The student receives supervised experience in an ambulatory healthcare setting.
 PREREQUISITES: MA 121, MA 122.
 COREQUISITES: MA 201.
-Mode of delivery: face-to-face.
-18 practicum hours.
-Summer semester.
+Mode of delivery: web-based.
+160 practicum hours.
+Winter and summer terms.